Yelgun, New South Wales

 Yelgun is a small valley in Byron Shire, Northern New South Wales, Australia.

-Farmers grow bananas, mangoes, passionfruit and papaya.
+Farmers grow bananas, mangoes, passionfruit, dragonfruit and papaya.
 Although in the past there were several dairy farms and the farming of beans, zucchinis.
-The valley is dominated by a prominent hill referred to as Chinamans Hill after a Chinese man who lived there until his death around the 1950s.
+The valley is dominated by a prominent hill referred to as Chinamans Hill after a Chinese man who lived there until his death around the 1950s..
+Yelgun is also home to one of the best and most pleasant truck stops in the Byron Shire.

 North Byron Parklands, a cultural, arts and music events venue, is located in Yelgun.
 The Falls Festival and Splendour in the Grass music festivals are held in the parklands.

+Yelgun is also home to some of Byron Shires most shocking potholes, that only get filled once every blue moon.